Philip-21/Philip-21/README.md

  - **Philosophy:** Code should be simple, secure,  testable, and built for scale

 ### ⚙️ Broader Technical Scope
-  While [Go](https://go.dev/) is my core strength, I work with various programming languages and tech stacks, from cloud infrastructure and DevOps tooling to modern frameworks—bringing versatility and depth to every project.
+  While [Go](https://go.dev/) is my core strength, I work with various programming languages and tech stacks, from cloud infrastructure and DevOps tooling to modern frameworks, bringing versatility and depth to every project.